The women's tennis team won three matches on the first day of the USTA/ITA Midwest Regionals.

 Michigan State vs. Louisville in East Lansing, Mich., on Feb.
 10, 2013.

-Faulkner came to Michigan State after having served four seasons as the men's and women's assistant tennis coach at Troy University.
+Faulkner came to Michigan State after having served three seasons as the men's and women's assistant tennis coach at Troy University.
 Before Troy, Faulkner was a volunteer assistant coach for the men's team at the University of Alabama, where he helped lead the Crimson Tide to a top-25 national ranking and an NCAA Tournament berth.
 Prior to that position, Faulkner was an assistant coach for men's and women's tennis at his alma mater Berry College from 2006-08.
-Berry was a perennial Division III top-10 team during his stint.
+Berry was a perennial NAIA top-10 team during his stint.
 Faulkner started his coaching career at Colby College in Waterville, Maine during the 2005-06 season, where he helped lead the team to its first ever national ranking.

 Faulkner started his collegiate tennis career at Georgia Perimeter College.
 During his freshman season he earned a National Junior College Athletic Association (NJCAA) National Championship.
 At Georgia Perimeter, Faulkner earned three All-American honors in singles and doubles.
 Faulkner then transferred to Berry College and was a two-time NAIA All-American in doubles and never dropped below a top-10 national ranking.
 The former doubles standout led the Vikings to the NAIA National Tournament twice in his tenure, advancing to the quarterfinals his junior season.